maurandco/contract/readme.md

 You will have plenty of opportunities to review our work and provide feedback.
 We will either share a Dropbox folder, GitHub repository, or demo site with you and we will have regular, possibly daily contact by phone, email, or Slack.
 You will allow 24 hours for us to respond to all communications, and will not attempt to communicate over social media or any other third party not previously agreed upon.

 If at any stage you change your mind about what you want to be delivered and are not happy with the direction our work is taking, you will pay us in full for the time we have spent working with you until that point.
-We will send you all deliverables created up to that point, and this contract will be terminated when all pending invoices are paid in full.
+We will send you all deliverables created, and this contract will be terminated when all pending invoices are paid in full.

 If at any stage we change our mind about working with you, we will notify you by email within 24 hours.
 All deliverables created up to that point will be sent to you, all pending payments for future work will be refunded in full, and this contract will be terminated.
 No refunds will be given for past work.